NOVA-3951/AGENTS.MD/replit.md

 ## Overview

-An MCP (Model Context Protocol) server deployable on Smithery that dynamically exposes documentation files from `/docs/*.md` as resources for AI agents.
+An MCP (Model Context Protocol) server deployable on Smithery that dynamically exposes documentation files from `/docs/*.md` as resources and tools for AI agents.
 Uses Streamable HTTP transport for hosted deployments.

 ## Project Structure